coinicles-project/coinicles-core/README.md

 * Change to the cloned directory, run:

     ```bash
-    cd loki
+    cd coinicle
     ```

-* If you would like a specific [version/tag](https://github.com/coiniclesdev/loki/tags), do a git checkout for that version. eg. 'v3.0.6'.
+* If you would like a specific [version/tag](https://github.com/coiniclesdev/coinicle/tags), do a git checkout for that version. eg. 'v6.0.0'.
 If you don't care about the version and just want binaries from master, skip this step:

     ```bash
-    git checkout v3.0.6
+    git checkout v6.0.0
     ```

 * If you are on a 64-bit system, run: